justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Factory Method.md

 # Implementation
 issues when applying the FactoryMethod pattern:
 1. 两种情况
-	1. Creator class is an abstract class and does not provide an implementation for the factory method it declares,
+	1. *Creator class is an abstract class* and does not provide an implementation for the factory method it declares,
-	2.  the case when the Creator is a concrete class and provides a default implementation for the factory method.
-It's also possible to have an abstract class that defines a default implementation, but this is less common.
+	2. *Creator is a concrete class* and provides a default implementation for the factory method.

-The first case requires subclasses to define an implementation,because there's no reasonable default.
-It gets around the dilemma of having to instantiate unforeseeable classes.
-In the second case, the concrete Creator uses the factory method primarily for flexibility.
-It's following a rule that says, "Create objects in a separate operation so that subclasses can override the way they're created."
-This rule ensures that designers of subclasses can change the class of objects their parent class instantiates if necessary.

-2. Parameterized factory methods.
-Another variation on the pattern lets the factory method create multiple kinds of products.
+2. *Parameterized factory methods*.
+Another variation on the pattern lets the factory method create multiple kinds of products.
 The factory method takes a parameter that identifies the kind of object to create.

-All objects the factory method creates will share the Product interface.
-In the Document example, Application might support different kinds of Documents.
-You pass CreateDocument an extra parameter to specify the kind of document to create
-3. Language-specific variants and issues.
-Different languages lend themselves to other interesting variations and caveats
-4. Using templates to avoid subclassing.
-As we've mentioned, another potential problem with factory methods is that they might force you to subclass just to create the appropriate Product objects.
-A
+# Known Uses
+Factory methods 主要应用于 toolkits and frameworks

+# Related Patterns
+1. *Abstract Factory* is often implemented with factory methods.
+The Motivation example in the Abstract Factory pattern illustrates Factory Method as well.
+2. *Factory methods* are usually called within Template Methods .
+In the document example above, NewDocument is a template method.
+3. Prototypes  don't require subclassing Creator.
+However, they often require an Initialize operation on the Product class.Creator uses Initialize to initialize the object.
+Factory Method doesn't require such an operation.